wmo-im/wis2box/docs/source/user/setup.rst

 .. note::

-   The ``wis2box-ctl.py`` program is used as a wrapper around a set of Docker Compose commands.
+   The ``wis2box-ctl.py`` program is used as a convenience utility around a set of Docker Compose commands.
-   You can customize the ports exposed on your host by editing ``docker/docker-compose.override.yml``.
+   You can customize the ports exposed on your host by editing ``docker-compose.override.yml``.

 Once the command above is completed, check that all services are running (and healthy).